Changsari

-Changsari is a town in Kamrup district of Assam, situated on the north bank of the Brahmaputra River.
-The name Changsari is derived from Tai-Ahom word meaning chang (expert) sa (good) and ri (make), that is, an expert who makes an ill person well.
+Changsari is a village in the Kamrup district of Assam, situated on the north bank of the Brahmaputra River.
+The name Changsari is derived from the Tai-Ahom words meaning chang (expert), sa (good) and ri (make), that is, an expert who makes an ill person well.
 It is a coincidence that the AIIMS is located here.
-In the Ahom era it was a village of doctors, Changkakati and Baruah.
+In the Ahom era, it was a village of doctors; Changkakati and Baruah.